 Why Do Priests Wear Black?

 Priests in some religious denominations, such as the Roman Catholic Church, often wear black as a sign of their priesthood and as a symbol of their devotion to their faith.
-Black is a traditional color for priests’ clothing, and its use can be traced back centuries to the early days of the Catholic Church.
+Priests have worn black clothing for hundreds of years, starting long ago in the early Catholic Church.

 In the Roman Catholic Church, the black is often referred to as a “soutane” and is worn by priests and bishops as their everyday attire.
 The black color of this attire symbolizes humility, simplicity, and a willingness to serve God and the community.
 It also serves as a visible sign of their priesthood, setting them apart from the laity and indicating their special role in the Church.